How to Transfer Old 401(k)s to an IRA

 Next, contact your old employer or retirement plan administrator (look on your retirement account statement to find contact information) and let them know you would like to rollover your 401(k) money to your IRA account.
 Most of the time they will send you paperwork that you must complete.
 Some companies will process the rollover via phone if you provide them the new custodian information and your IRA account number.

-Some retirement plans will wire the funds or mail them directly to you new IRA custodian.
-Ask if they offer this option, and if they do, I suggest you let them send the funds direct.
+Some retirement plans will wire the funds or mail them directly to your new IRA custodian.
+Ask if they offer this option, and if they do, it may be best for you to let them send the funds directly.